mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MLS is designed to protect the confidentiality and integrity of the group data even in the face of a compromised DS.
-However, a compromised DNS can still mount some attacks.
+However, a compromised DS can still mount some attacks.
 While it cannot forge messages, it can selectively delay or remove them.
 This can in some cases be observed by detecting gaps in the per-sender generation counter, though it may not always be possible to distinguish attack from message